 - Making sure customers have what they need after the sale, anticipating needs such as onboarding, education or complementary products

-- Identifying and re-engaging customers who are on the fence about purchasing
+- Identifying and re-engaging customers who are undecided about purchasing

 - Starting a customer loyalty program